BA Chinese and Japanese Studies

 On completion of the year/programme students should have provided evidence of:- being able to function in spoken and written Chinese and Japanese so as to sustain everyday communication in a variety of contexts;- being able to demonstrate knowledge and understanding of the basic structures of the Chinese and Japanese languages;- being able to demonstrate a knowledge and understanding, at an introductory level, of one or more aspects of the literatures, cultures, linguistic contexts, history, politics and social structures of the society of Chinese-speaking and Japanese-speaking cultures;- being able to present a structured and coherent argument observing academic conventions- being familiar with the concept of academic integrity, and having an ability to acknowledge sources in accordance with University of Leeds guidelines.

 Transferable (key) skills

-Students will have had the opportunity to acquire, as defined in the modules specified for the programme:- the transferable skills necessary for employment related to the area(s) studied, valuable for employment, e.g. be able to gather and critically evaluate information from a variety of paper, audio-visual and electronic sources, be able to use IT effectively both as a means of communication and as an aid to learning;- skills necessary for the communication of information, ideas, problems and solutions in a variety of ways;- skills necessary for the exercise of initiative, personal responsibility and decision making;- the ability to appreciate their strengths and weaknesses as learners;- the ability to understand and negotiate intercultural issues when working with others
+Students will have had the opportunity to acquire, as defined in the modules specified for year one of the programme:- qualities and transferable skills necessary for employment, e.g. be able to gather and process information from a variety of paper, audio-visual and electronic sources, in English, Chinese and Japanese, be able to use IT effectively both as a means of communication and as an aid to learning;- skills necessary for the exercising of personal responsibility and independent learning, including the ability to appreciate their strengths and weaknesses as learners;- foundational intercultural awareness and skills.